An easily accessible cute little island in Saikung. A tombolo, little hiking, and a short coasteering route good for beginners on a calm day.

 Just before arriving at the beach (in our case in around 30 minutes, instead of the hour marked), you will find your way to the Eastern shore.
 Time to start coasteering.

 In the video, you can see that the swimmers tend to be way faster than those scrambling.
 1 to 2 hours depending on how much you swim, therefore.
-Several little caves and rock formations.
+There are several little caves and rock formations.
 Several cliffs from where to jump into the water.

 Nice beach to end up, shower, and head to the pier for your return.
 I have swum all the rest of the island.
 Mainly is flatter and I guess significantly easier to hike on, although long.